 Above is the Norwegian smoked salmon, asparagus, pesto sauce and parmesan cheese ($15.99)

-Margaret, Steph and Tish!
+And of course our gracious host, Margaret, Steph and Tish!
 See you guys next Monday for the conclusion of my CanadianClubTour series!

 1731 Wyandotte St. East